-Find Cheap Auto Insurance Quotes in Your Area
+Find Cheap SR-22 Auto Insurance Quotes

 - Filing an SR-22 with the Texas DPS

-- What is SR-22A Insurance?
+- What is SR-22 insurance in Texas?

-- Non-Owner SR-22 Insurance
+- Non-owner SR-22 insurance

-If you've been convicted of certain moving violations in Texas, such as driving under the influence, or you have committed too many traffic offenses within a period of time, the state may require you to file an SR22 form with the Texas Department of Public Safety (DPS).
-This can also be called “getting SR-22 insurance,” and it is often mandatory to reinstate your license if it has been suspended due to high-risk violations.
-SR22 insurance may also be required if you've refused to consent to a blood-alcohol test.
+If you've been convicted of certain moving violations in Texas, such as driving under the influence, or you have committed too many traffic offenses within a period of time, the state may require you to file an SR-22 form with the Texas DPS.
+This can also be called “getting SR-22 insurance”, and it is often mandatory to reinstate your license if it has been suspended due to high-risk violations.
+SR-22 insurance may also be required if you've refused to consent to a blood-alcohol test.

 In order to meet Texas' liability insurance requirements, your SR-22 insurance must have limits of at least: